sandialabs/spack-manager/docs/user_profiles/system_admins/nightly_testing.md

 Note that things can get messed up if you do one-off runs from the same Spack-Manager directory as the regular nightly testing, so if you want to do a one-off test run, it's best to do it from a separate Spack-Manager instance.

+### Gold files

+Currently, the nightly testing scripts set permissions correctly to allow anyone to access the gold files, but they will break if anyone has written gold files besides the owner of the nightly testing process.
+For this reason, if someone else wants to build the `nalu-wind-nightly` package with the golds generated overnight, best practice is to first copy the gold files to another location, and point the one-off script towards this new location.